Sprinklr Service

 4) Use AI to compress time to insight

 Out-of-the-box models should surface anomalies and drivers with minimal setup.
 The contact center is an early and promising use case for generative AI, with gains in agent efficiency and experience when deployed well.
-Organizations that revise KPIs with AI report greater financial benefits, which supports AI-assisted measurement and decisioning.
+AI should shorten the distance between a signal and the action that follows it.
+With ready‑to‑use models that group themes and highlight changes, teams do not wait on specialist cycles and can move sooner.

 5) Make the action path obvious